SFI Frontiers for the Future Programme

 **The weighting of the review scores will mean that there is decreased emphasis on the impact criterion for SFI Frontiers for the Future Programme Projects compared to Awards.

-Lead Applicants on Frontiers for the Future proposals must submit a pre-proposal to SFI through their host institution Research Office before the deadline of 28th March 2019 at 13:00 Dublin Local Time.
+Lead Applicants on SFI Frontiers for the Future Project proposals must submit a proposal to SFI through their host institution Research Office before the deadline of 14th April 2023 at 13:00 Dublin Local Time.

 - SFI Frontiers for the Future Programme Call Document (PDF)